 Consistent welding force — Another cause of inconsistency is the force with which the tool is held to the workpiece.
 Spot welding end effectors are designed to provide a consistent force with the electrodes aligned in perfect parallel alignment.

 Precise electrical current/energy — The current flowing across the electrodes will have a large effect on the quality of the weld.
-This is set manually in many spot welding machines but will be controlled precisely by the robot.
+You can set it manually in many spot welding machines and your robot can control it precisely.

 All these factors combine to mean that a spot welding robot will be more consistent than a human welder.